open-horizon/anax/docs/deployment_string.md

 ```
 {: codeblock}

  **Note**: You do not need to stringify the deployment strings if you use the `hzn` command to create the service in the exchange.
-However if you use `curl` command to create the service, you must stringify it.
+However, if you use `curl` command to create the service, you must stringify it.

 ## Deployment string fields
 {: #deployment-fields}